-The MMA was established to form a partnership between Erie Community College and local manufacturing companies for the benefit of both industry and students.
-ECC works to educate the future manufacturing workforce.
-This Alliance provides a crucial connection to industry to ensure ECC is meeting the training needs of local manufacturers.
+The MMA was established to form a partnership between SUNY Erie Community College and local manufacturing companies for the benefit of both industry and students.
+SUNY Erie works to educate the future manufacturing workforce.
+This Alliance provides a crucial connection to industry to ensure SUNY Erie is meeting the training needs of local manufacturers.

 Posting Jobs: If you are interested in posting a job please

 contact Nate Witkowski at (716) 270-5896 or send them directly to email@example.com.